JabRef/JabRefOnline/_posts/2019-08-06-GSoC - LatexCitationsTab.md

 ---

 Hello!
-Since our last publication, we have worked hard to carry out this second major update.
+Since our last post, we have worked hard to carry out this second major update.
-The tool that allows you to search for citations in LaTeX files is ready, fully functional and integrated into the project, in its latest version.
+The tool that allows you to search for citations in LaTeX files is ready, fully functional and integrated into the development version, in its latest version.

-All code has been reviewed and modified to improve its performance and prevent possible errors.
+The code has been reviewed and modified to improve its performance and prevent possible errors.
-Regarding the user interface, we have added a tab to the entry editor, improved the aesthetics and renamed the tool: **Search for Citations in LaTeX files**.
+Regarding the user interface, we have added a tab to the entry editor, improved the aesthetics and renamed the tool to **Search for Citations in LaTeX files**.

 Now we need your feedback!
 We will take it into account to keep improving this feature.